moj-analytical-services/user-guidance/source/documentation/github/organisation-management.md

 ## Contact

-The team can be contacted in the [#ask-operations-engineering](https://mojdt.slack.com/archives/C01BUKJSZD4) Slack channel or by email at [operations-engineering@digital.justice.gov.uk](mailto:operations-engineering@digital.justice.gov.uk).
+The team can be contacted in the [#ask-developer-experience Slack channel](https://moj.enterprise.slack.com/archives/C0AJBK3P5A8).